 Pierce maintains an effective identity verification process for students enrolled in eLearning courses to establish that the student enrolled is the same person whose achievements are evaluated and credentialed.
-This process has the student set-up their ctcLink account (student management system) by creating a password and selecting security questions as an added layer of protection.
+This process requires students to set up their ctcLink account (student management system) by creating a password and selecting security questions, as an added layer of protection.
 The ctcLink account is then used to access Canvas, the district's closed and secured online learning management system.
 A multi-factor identity verification process to access Canvas includes a series of personal identification questions by email or phone.
-During enrollment, students are provided an itemized list of additional fees associated with online courses and are notified of their username and password.
-There are no student fees for identify verification.